 \subsubsection{Hierarchy of special square complexes}

-For a special square complex \(Y\), a \emph{standard product subcomplex} is the image of the direct product of two graphs without leaves under a local isometry and a \emph{maximal product subcomplex} is a standard product subcomplex which is maximal with respect to inclusion (see \Cref{Sec:SPS}).
+For a special square complex \(Y\), a \emph{standard product subcomplex} is the image of the direct product of two graphs without leaves under a local isometry, and a \emph{maximal product subcomplex} is a standard product subcomplex which is maximal with respect to inclusion (\Cref{SPS}).
 The associated \emph{intersection complex} \(\cI(Y)\) is the triangular complex whose vertices correspond to maximal product subcomplexes and whose edges correspond to components of their intersections containing standard product subcomplexes.
-A key feature of this construction is that any quasi-isometry between the universal covers of two special square complexes induces an isomorphism between their intersection complexes; see \Cref{subsection:intersection complexes} for necessary terminology and precise statements.
+A key feature of this construction is that any quasi-isometry between the universal covers of two special square complexes induces an isomorphism between their intersection complexes.
+We refer to \Cref{section:WSSCandIC} for the relevant definitions and precise statements.

 \begin{theorem}\cite{Oh22} For a connected special square complex \(Y\), the intersection complex \(\cI(\bar Y)\) of its universal cover \(\bar Y\) is a quasi-isometry invariant. \end{theorem}

 Let \(\m Y\subset Y\) denote the union of maximal product subcomplexes.
 By \Cref{lemma:Y max facts}, \(\m Y\) is again a special square complex, and maximal product subcomplexes of \(Y\) are in natural bijection with those of \(\m Y\).
 When these subcomplexes are suitably embedded, the intersection complex of \(\m Y\) admits rich algebraic and geometric structure.